-There are several reasons why these careers are continuing to grow.
+It's easy to see why these careers are continuing to grow.
 One is federal incentives to upgrade to more energy-efficient comfort systems.
-It's also important to consider R-22 Freon® coolant, which affects old models.
-Finally, there’s the red-hot real estate market and a property shortage that’s driven an increase in new construction homes.
+It's also important to consider R-22 Freon® coolant, which impacts any system still using it.
+Finally, there’s the dynamic real estate market as well as a property shortage that’s driven an increase in new construction homes.

 - Air conditioners